converged-computing/oras-operator/examples/tests/hello-world/README.md

 kubectl apply -f job.yaml
 ```

-Note that the annotations are placed on the pod template spec, and not directly on the job.
+Note that the annotations are placed on the job spec, and not directly on the pod.
+This ensures
+that they are passed down to pods, but not provided a second time (to trigger the operator twice).

 ## Pull Output